laya2020/FEMlimb-Astrophysics/README.md

 ## General info

 This is a fortran package related to the field of astrophysics.
-It recover limb darkening of distant stars from the gravitational microlensing light curves.
+It recovers limb darkening of distant stars from the gravitational microlensing light curves.

-The input data files have 3 columns: time   Magnitude  error of magnitude Also, the primary parameters of the microlensing event is needed and is stored in events.f90 file.
+The input data files have 3 columns:
+Column1: time   Column2: Magnitude  Column3: Error of magnitude

+Also, the primary parameters of the microlensing event is needed and is stored in events.f90 file.

 The output files have 3 columns    :
 Column 1: r
 Column 2: Surface brightness at r